zominy/bash-cybersecurity-course/Module 5: Logs and Logs: Automating Log Monitoring/commands.md

 Explanation: This shows the system logs as they are with real-time updates.
 So when things are happening they are immediately logged and displayed infront of you.

 The `-f` flag stands for follow.
 It works just like `tail -f` as it continuously prints new log entries as they are written in the journal.

+If you were to run this and start clicking around, you will see new entries appear.

+---

+## sudo journalctl | grep "Failed password" 📘❌🔑

+Explanation: Filters journal entries to show only lines containing “Failed password,” indicating failed SSH login attempts.
+Essentially scans the entire log and returns lines containing "Failed Password".

+#### Note: We are already familiar with this concept as covered in [Module 3](https://github.com/zominy/bash-cybersecurity-course/tree/main/Module%203%3A%20Variables%2C%20Loops%2C%20and%20Conditionals%3A%20Building%20Logic%20for%20Defense) and [Module 4](https://github.com/zominy/bash-cybersecurity-course/tree/main/Module%204%3A%20%20Tooling%20Up%3A%20Bash%20with%20Security%20Tools)